-Unsworth LaPlante, PLC can help you to understand rules for receiving Medicaid benefits and can help you to ensure that you are prepared to get Medicaid coverage when you need it.
+Unsworth LaPlante, PLLC can help you to understand rules for receiving Medicaid benefits and can help you to ensure that you are prepared to get Medicaid coverage when you need it.
 Give us a call at (802) 879-7133 or contact us online to get personalized help with Medicaid planning.
 You can also take a look at this guide to Medicaid to find out what you need to know about why Medicaid benefits are important and how you can qualify for Medicaid coverage.

 This guide to Medicaid can help you to understand how to qualify, what Medicaid covers, why coverage is so important, and how you can ensure you are able to become eligible for Medicaid when needed.